CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/intro/about.md

 ## About

-Translated from the official CeVIO website.
-Articles on this website are unofficial translations and are for reference only.
-Due to the translator's Japanese and English language skills, there may be mistakes in the translation of the text.
-Please correct me if you find any.
+This website's content is an unofficial translation of the official CeVIO website and is intended for reference only.
+Please note that there may be errors in the translation due to the translator's proficiency in Japanese and English.
+If you come across any such mistakes, please do not hesitate to bring them to our attention.

-The Chinese translation of the CeVIO GUI is from [the Chinese patch of VOICeVIO/Ulysses](https://github.com/VOICeVIO/CeVIO.CN).
-We would like to thank you for this.
+The Chinese version of the CeVIO GUI has been translated using the [the Chinese patch of VOICeVIO/Ulysses](https://github.com/VOICeVIO/CeVIO.CN), and we extend our thanks to them for this contribution.

 This site is hosted on GitHub, published using [GitHub Pages](https://pages.github.com/), and uses the theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).